 - Where can I take the TEAS entrance exam?

 The TEAS entrance exam is offered at, and can be taken at, any of the various testing centers on college and university campuses.
 For information regarding the TEAS exam schedule at the SHSU Testing Center, click here.

 - What is the minimum score allowed on the TEAS entrance exam in order to apply to the SHSU School of Nursing?

 ATI TEAS (TEAS 6 or 7) accepted until application for fall 2024 (must be taken within 2 years of the application deadline).
 TEAS 7 only TEAS accepted beginning application period for fall 2024 (must be taken within 2 years of application deadline).
 The TEAS overall score must be a 70 and each subject area must be a 55 in order to apply.
 Reading and Math sub-scores will be used at a higher rate than other subject areas.
-Students will submit one TEAS score report during the application period to the School of Nursing (pre-licensure BSN and LVN-BSN).
+Students will submit one TEAS Individual Performance Profile during the application period to the School of Nursing (pre-licensure BSN and LVN-BSN).